talhasheikkh/slowmotioncvpr/README.md

 1. Configure your training settings that can be found at [options/train](./codes/options/train).
 Our training settings in the paper can be found at [train_zsm.yml](https://github.com/Mukosame/Zooming-Slow-Mo-CVPR-2020/blob/master/codes/options/train/train_zsm.yml).
 We'll take this setting as an example to illustrate the following steps.

-2. Train the Zooming Slow-Mo model.
+2. Train the DCAN model.

 ```Shell
 python train.py -opt options/train/train_zsm.yml